 If a Disruption appears imminent:

-When a Disruption ends, the Senate Executive Committee shall declare so and shall give notice to students, faculty and staff of the procedures then in effect under this policy and report to Senate, within a reasonable period of time, all of its activities undertaken, as well as decisions made, on behalf of Senate during the Disruption.
+When a Disruption ends, the Senate Executive & Finance Committee shall declare so and shall give notice to students, faculty and staff of the procedures then in effect under this policy and report to Senate, within a reasonable period of time, all of its activities undertaken, as well as decisions made, on behalf of Senate during the Disruption.

 Disruptions of academic activities lasting no longer than seven consecutive days shall generally be considered short Disruptions and, where reasonably possible, will be governed by normal academic regulations.
 In the case of such brief Disruptions, individual faculty and Departments/Areas are in the best situation to determine, in the first instance, the extent to which their courses, seminars, graduate supervision, labs, practica, etc. have been affected by a Disruption and what remedial action is required.
 In the absence of the instructor, such changes in course procedures will be made by the Department Chair, Area Head, Co-ordinator or designate, in consultation with the Dean.